-Article 3: Definitions for qualifying and scope
+Article 3: Scope; Qualifying Definitions

-- (1) All rules under this section only apply to qualification sessions. - (2) 1 A hotlap is a valid lap at full racing speed.
+- (1) All provisions under this section only apply to qualification sessions. - (2) 1 A hotlap is a valid lap at full racing speed.
 2 A valid lap is any lap that is not invalidated by ACC itself. - (3) 1 An outlap is a lap at lower speeds.
 2 Invalid laps are considered outlaps.